Still don't have a stimulus check? Here's how to track yours.

 If the IRS now has bank account information for you, it will send the money via direct deposit.
 If not, it will either issue a check or a pre-paid debit card, but the latter will come in the form of a new card, the tax agency said.

-People should look for a white envelope with the return address "Economic Impact Payment Card" accompanied by a U.S. Department of the Treasury seal.
+People should look for a white envelope with the return address "Economic Impact Payment Card" accompanied by a U.S. Treasury Department seal.
 The card says "Visa" on the front, and the issuing bank, MetaBank, on the back.

 What if the IRS has the wrong bank account?